- My Top New Kitchen Item You Might Want for Christmas This Year

 Wardee Harmon at Traditional Cooking School couldn’t do without her glass canning jars.
 Be sure to grab plastic lids too, because for daily storage, the two-part lids are annoying.
 I have a whole shelf of jars in my kitchen too!!

 Erin Chase of 5 Dollar Dinners uses these handy bag stands to hold up zipper bags while filling them with meals intended for the freezer.
 What funny looking things!
-But if you’re into once-a-month cooking like our partners at Once a Month Meals (grab our special KS mini planner here!), they’re vital.
+But if you’re into once-a-month cooking, they’re vital.
 Even just for storing summer veggies or freezing occasional extra meals like I do with my 3 freezers, these wouldn’t take up much space!

 Crystal Paine of Money Saving Mom uses her bread machine to make homemade bread for her family.
 This brand is top of the line, and here are some other more affordable options if you’re just getting started making your own bread.
 (Check Craigslist and rummage sales too though – seems like bread makers are an unfortunate item that everyone thinks they’ll use and then nobody ever does – which is good for us to get them for $10!!!)